networkanddatasciencelab/social-learning/README.md

 # social-learning
-Code and data for social learning.
+Code and data for the paper "Quantifying effects of tasks on group performance in social learning" (accept).